-Students will receive a copy of SWWC's Internet Acceptable Use policy and are expected to understand and agree to abide by the policy as a condition of use of SWWC's computer system.
-All students who wish to use SWWC's computer system must sign the Internet Use Agreement form yearly.
+Students will receive a copy of SWWC's "Internet, Technology, and Cell Phone Acceptable Use" policy and are expected to understand and agree to abide by the policy as a condition of use of the SWWC's computer system.
+All students who wish to use the SWWC's computer system must sign the Internet Use Agreement form yearly.

-Parking on SWWC Property
+Parking on SWWC Property - Visitors

-Visitors